 Client Alert: SEC Ends Defense of Climate Disclosure Rules

-/On March 27th, the SEC withdrew its defense of the climate disclosure rules, effectively ending its support for the regulations it had issued in 2024.
+The SEC has withdrawn its defense of the Biden-era climate disclosure rules, effectively ending its support for the regulations.

 The rules, adopted on March 6, 2024, mandated that issuing and reporting companies disclose climate-related risks and greenhouse gas emissions.
 However, these requirements encountered legal challenges from states and private entities, culminating in a consolidated case in the Eighth Circuit (Iowa v.
 SEC, No. 24-1522).
 The SEC had previously suspended the rules' implementation pending litigation.